---

 Design your application to handle scenarios where encryption keys are lost or corrupted.
 Implement backup strategies and user recovery mechanisms, while ensuring that fallback procedures don't compromise security.

-Encrypting SQLite databases in Capacitor applications provides an essential layer of security for sensitive user data.
+Encrypting SQLite databases in Capacitor with the [Capacitor SQLite](/docs/plugins/sqlite/) plugin and [Secure Preferences](/docs/plugins/secure-preferences/) adds a strong layer of security for sensitive data.
 By combining the Capacitor SQLite plugin's 256-bit AES encryption with secure key management through the Capacitor Secure Preferences plugin, you can build robust, secure mobile applications that protect user privacy and comply with modern security standards.